Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Evaluation

-\paragraph*{Setup.} We use a prediction model of the HotStuff protocol\footnote{This model is similar to the one AWARE uses to anticipate the effect of weight and leader changes during its self-optimization~\cite{aware}.} to simulate \ourProtocolShort HotStuff and normal HotStuff protocol runs on the same latency map of $n=51$ replicas used before (Figure~\ref{fig:wonderproxy}).
-These simulations compute the achievable latencies for different consistency levels of \ourProtocolShort HotStuff, the latency of the original HotStuff and the hypothetical latencies of HotStuff when network speeds are as fast as possible.
+We use a prediction model of the HotStuff protocol\footnote{This model is similar to the one \aware{} uses to anticipate the effect of weight and leader changes during its self-optimization~\cite{aware}.} to simulate \ourProtocolShort HotStuff and the original HotStuff protocol running on the same latency map of $n=51$ replicas used before (Figure~\ref{fig:wonderproxy}).
+These simulations compute the achievable latencies for different consistency levels of \ourProtocolShort HotStuff, the latency of the HotStuff, and the hypothetical latencies of HotStuff with speed-of-light links.